DESIGN YOUR OWN NUTRITIONAL PROGRAM

 The stages are discussed below

-2. Remove the unwanted: In step two we see REMOVE, this means a removal from the system of things that are not meant to be there including any heavy metals, unwanted gut inhabitants like candida yeasts, parasites, unfriendly bacteria and foods which cannot be digested by you.
-You should also address the blood type diet (ABO) at this stage see www.4yourtype.com or read ‘Eat right for your type’ by P. D”Adamo ND and adopt the appropriate blood type diet.
-Appropriate tests need to be done to assess the bugs above, these may be laboratory or applied kinesiology; without this everyone can benefit from a supplement of good quality bowel bacteria (acidophilus) or probiotics.
+In step two we see REMOVE, this means a removal from the system of things that are not meant to be there including any heavy metals, unwanted gut inhabitants like candida yeasts, parasites, unfriendly bacteria and foods which cannot be digested by you.
+Also [pesticides and herbicides.
+The first thing I recommend to people who want to detoxify is to go organic.
+The benefits of eating organic food may be due to what you are not eating just as much as what you are eating.
+Most people could benefit from a supplement of good quality bowel bacteria (acidophilus and bifido-bacteria) or probiotics.
 This supplement is generally beneficial for all persons although it can upset sensitive bowels temporarily – for 3-4 days increasing looseness; if more than this happens either seek professional advice or try a different brand.
 It is naturally in live yoghurt or yoghurt drinks, although the amounts compared to most capsules is not much.

-- E. Protein source appropriate for you body weight, see ‘Enter the Zone’ diet, by Barry Sears PhD, which began the GI (glycaemic index) dietary concepts that have become popular lately.
+- Protein source appropriate for you body weight.
 Very approximately 1 gram of protein is needed per kilo of your body weight.
 Remember protein foods are not all protein, soya, nuts, fish and meat are about 20% protein; labelled food will tell you the amounts.
-If you weigh 78 kilos you will need 78grams of protein a day if you are moderately active; more if an athlete.
+If you weigh 78 kilos you will need 78grams of protein a day if you are moderately active; more if you are an athlete.

-- G. No colourings – buy food with natural colour and it is very good for you.
+- No artificial colourings – buy food with natural colour and it is very good for you.

-- H. No nutrition free food – i.e. junk food.
+- No nutrition free food – i.e. junk food.

-- I. If needed for optimum function a calorie control programme to achieve ideal weight – but if you follow the above steps weight will usually normalise without any other intervention.
-See our weight loss club pages if you wish to lose weight.
+- If needed for optimum function a calorie control programme to achieve ideal weight – but if you follow the above steps weight will usually normalise without any other intervention.
+See our weight loss pages if you wish to gain or to lose weight.

 - 1. The RDA or recommended daily allowance.
 2. The SONA or suggested optimum nutritional amount, and 3.
 Megadosages for experimental life extension or specific genetic or health needs.
 See below.
 Each has its merits: